MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 # Address Sanitizer - user interface

-We describe a new compiler based technology that automatically finds errors in your code.
+We describe a new compiler flag that results in automatically exposing [errors](#errors) in your code.

+Using this flag will reduce your time spent on:

+- basic correctness
+- cross platform portability
+- security
+- stress testing

-With just a **simple recompile**, you can expose many difficult to find, errors in your C++ or C source code.
-There are no false positives.
+With just a **simple recompile**, you can expose many difficult to find, errors with **no false positives**.
 This class of errors is not found with [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) or [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
-Building with -fsanitize=address and using your existing test assets is a highly recommended, additional step in **properly testing your software**.
+Building with -fsanitize=address and using your existing test assets is a highly recommended, step in properly testing your software.

-## Introduction - Developer Message
+## Developer Message

  The Address Sanitizer is a compiler based technology [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
 This compiler and runtime technology has become the "defacto" industry standard for finding memory safety issues.
 We now offer this technology as a fully supported feature in Visual Studio.
-This has shipped to accommodate our customers with a simple re-compile strategy.
-Testing the binaries you have produced, using this simple re-compile, can dramatically increase correctness, portability and security.
 If your existing code compiles with our current Windows compiler, then it will compile with the extra flag -fsanitize=address under any level of optimization and all other compatible flags (e.g., /RTC is not compatible, yet).

-This technology produces zero false positives.

 Microsoft recommends using the Address Sanitizer in these **three standard workflows**: